 In 1842, a Tasmanian scientific journal was the first to promote the idea of an Australian-led Antarctic research initiative.
 However, the call was not taken up until after the highly successful Challenger expedition was concluded in 1876 and the studies of the International Polar Year completed in 1883.
 Australian scientific societies were keen to develop research into Antarctica’s geological, meteorological and magnetic phenomena.

-In 1886, the Australian Antarctic Exploration Committee was established by the Royal Society of Victoria to investigate the establishment of research stations, and the use of steam powered ships to penetrate areas inaccessible to sailing vessels.
+In 1886, the Australian Antarctic Exploration Committee was established by the Royal Society of Victoria.
+Its aim was to investigate the establishment of research stations, and the use of steam powered ships to penetrate areas inaccessible to sailing vessels.
 However, proposals put forward by the committee to mount a purely scientific expedition did not bring immediate results.

 First recorded landing on the continent 1895

 A renewed interest in whaling towards the end of the century prompted a Norwegian expedition to explore Antarctic waters south of Australia for new whaling grounds.
 The Norwegian manager of the 1895 whaling expedition, Henrik Bull, of Melbourne, recruited a Norwegian scientist, Carsten Borchgrevink, who had been working in Australia as a teacher.
 On landing at Cape Adare, Borchgrevink collected rocks and lichens during his brief time on the Antarctic continent.
 Despite being considered an amateur scientist, Borchgrevink’s report to the 6th International Geographical Congress 1895 in London, as well as his lectures and journal articles, renewed interest in the promise of Antarctic scientific exploration.

 First planned wintering party 1898–99: Australian expeditioners

 Borchgrevink proposed a return visit to the Antarctic with a scientific party that would, for the first time, stay for a winter on the continent.
-The expedition, mounted in England, sailed from Hobart in November 1898 aboard the Southern Cross and carried a research staff of seven.
+The expedition was mounted in England.
+It sailed from Hobart aboard the Southern Cross in November 1898, with 7 research staff.

 Robert Falcon Scott 1901–04: Australian involvement

 At the turn of the century, a series of research expeditions were mounted by several countries.
 Australia took particular interest in Scott’s 1901–1904 Discovery expedition, offering financial support and port facilities.
 Tasmanian scientist Bernacchi returned to the Antarctic, serving as Scott's physicist.

 Shackleton 1907–09: Australian involvement